Hofmann–Martius rearrangement

 The Hofmann–Martius rearrangement in organic chemistry is a rearrangement reaction converting an N-alkylated aniline to the corresponding ortho and / or para aryl-alkylated aniline.
 The reaction requires heat, and the catalyst is an acid like hydrochloric acid.

-When the catalyst is a metal halide the reaction is also called the Reilly–Hickinbottom rearrangement.
+When the catalyst is a metal halide the reaction is also called the Reilly–Hickinbottom rearrangement (named after Wilfred Hickinbottom and Joseph Reilly).